Spring 2025: Montréal cultural guide for families

 Montreal Museum of Fine Arts , Downtown

 In the heart of downtown’s historic Golden Square Mile, the MMFA hosts top international exhibitions, and offers workshops for all ages on Saturdays and Sundays.
 Bring your family to enjoy an art experience on the major exhibition on now or the museum collections.
-Free for 0 to 25 years old.
+Free for under 20 years.

 The PHI Foundation for Contemporary Art

-Located in two heritage buildings in Old Montréal, the PHI Foundation for Contemporary Art is presenting a number of free exhibitions this autumn.
-It's a great way to introduce young people to contemporary art, with workshops and guided educational tours given by PHI Foundation educators, in French and English.
+Located in two heritage buildings in Old Montréal, the PHI Foundation for Contemporary Art presents a wonderful way to introduce young people to contemporary art, especially through workshops and guided educational tours led by the PHI Foundation’s educators, available in both French and English.

 Museum of Illusion, Old Montréal